DariuszDepta/miller-myers/README.md

 $ gcc -std=c89 fcomp.c -o fcomp
 ```

-Then you can try how it works:
+Then you can give it a try:

 ```shell
 $ ./fcomp file1.txt file2.txt